252A.111 Powers and duties of public guardian or conservator.

 Subd.
 3. Repealed, 1Sp2001 c 9 art 13 s 29

 Subd.
-4. Appointment of guardian or conservator of the estate.
-If the ward has a personal estate beyond that which is necessary for the ward's personal and immediate needs, the commissioner shall determine whether a guardian of the estate should be appointed.
+4. Appointment of conservator.
+If the ward has a personal estate beyond that which is necessary for the ward's personal and immediate needs, the commissioner shall determine whether a conservator should be appointed.
 The commissioner shall consult with the parents, spouse, or nearest relative of the ward.
-The commissioner may petition the court for the appointment of a private guardian or conservator of the estate of the ward.
-The commissioner cannot act as guardian or conservator of the estate for public wards or public conservatees.
+The commissioner may petition the court for the appointment of a private conservator of the ward.
+The commissioner cannot act as conservator for public wards or public protected persons.

 Subd.
 5. Local agencies.
 The commissioner may carry out the powers and duties prescribed by this chapter directly or through local agencies.

 Subd.
 6. Special duties.
 In exercising powers and duties under this chapter, the commissioner shall:

 (1) maintain close contact with the ward, visiting at least twice a year;

 (2) protect and exercise the legal rights of the ward;

 (3) take actions and make decisions on behalf of the ward that encourage and allow the maximum level of independent functioning in a manner least restrictive of the ward's personal freedom consistent with the need for supervision and protection; and